I literally, what ended up happening, chat, what ended up happening was a lot of shit happened.

 But I did think it was interesting that they basically owned it.

-Now, what they did though, which was interesting, they juxtaposed that with so Diddy is owning the fact that he needs to take accountability for his actions.
+Now, what they did, though, which was interesting, they juxtaposed that with so did he is owning the fact that he needs to take accountability for his actions, he could be a better man.

 You know, he was hitting his girlfriends, using drugs, alcohol, etc.

-But Cassie, Jane, and these other individuals were all consenting adults.
+But Cassie, Jane, and these other individuals were all consenting adults, they were all adults, they wanted to be with him.

-Uh they wildly wanted, they madly wanted to be with him.
+Uh, they wildly wanted, they madly wanted to be with him.

-Jane was with him for multiple years.
+Cassie with him for 11 years, Jane was with him for multiple years.

-They talked about how after he broke up with Cassie in 2018 she came to the uh funeral of his uh former his ex-wife Kim Porter.
+They talked about how after he broke up with Cassie in 2018, she came to the funeral of his former ex-wife, Kim Porter, um, when she passed away from pneumonia.

-Oh, it's much Chinese people running.
+Oh, it's a bunch of Chinese people running, yeah.

-They're all Chinese.
+Look, they're all Chinese.

-I mean, they're all Asians, sorry.
+I mean, they're all Asians.

-They're they're like they're Asians, all Asians.
+They're Asians, all Asians.

-I'll tell you this, I feel safe.
+Yeah, I'll tell you this.

 That's why she came up with a lawsuit.

-Then with Jane, they painted her as also jealous, angry.
+Then, with Jane, they painted her as also jealous, angry.

 Okay, I'll read a couple of these chats.

-Um, Kernell says, uh, if she's on YouTube and it's not FNF meeting, okay.
+Um, Curtel says, uh, if she's on YouTube and it's not FNF beating, okay, Pierre says, Do this in the hotel.

-Don't trust Europe, bro.
+I don't trust Europe, bro.

 No, no, guys, this is a really good neighborhood.